 Ferry Ride to Hvar from Dubrvonik

-There are not many organized Dubrovnik boat tours to Hvar Island, however, visitors can easily get to Hvar during the summertime by using the local Jadrolinija Ferry.
+There are not many organized Dubrovnik boat tours to Hvar Island, however, visitors can get to Hvar during the summertime by using the local Jadrolinija Ferry.
 The ride takes about 3.5 hours each way (passing Korcula Island en route).
 However, because of the ferry timing, visitors will still have about 7 hours to explore Hvar Town.

 Pro Tip: If you have more time, be sure to also visit Stari Grad, Hvar; it’s one of our favorite Croatian Towns!